Armaan2022/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

 ## Overview
 Credit card fraud occurs when an unauthorized person gains access to your information and uses it to make purchases.
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items wrongfully.
-In this report, I will be discussing Credit Card Fraud Detection as a binary classifi cation task and use various machine learning models to see how accurate they are in detecting whether a transaction is a normal payment or a fraud.
+In this report, I will be discussing Credit Card Fraud Detection as a binary classification task and use various machine learning models to see how accurate they are in detecting whether a transaction is a normal payment or a fraud.

 ## Features
 - **Data preprocessing**: Handles missing values, scaling, and encoding.